Vongroup Limited Updates Share Option Scheme in Annual Report - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Vongroup Limited, a company incorporated in the Cayman Islands, has issued a supplemental announcement regarding its annual report for the year ended 30 April 2025.
-The announcement clarifies that the minimum holding period before a share option may be vested is 12 months from the date of grant.
-This update does not affect any other information in the annual report, indicating stability in the company’s disclosed financial strategies and policies.
+Vongroup Limited, a company incorporated in the Cayman Islands, has issued a supplemental announcement regarding its annual report for the year ended 30 April 2024.
+The announcement specifies a change in the Share Option Scheme, stating that the minimum holding period before an option may be vested is now 12 months from the date of grant.
+This update does not affect any other information in the annual report.

 The most recent analyst rating on (HK:0318) stock is a Buy with a HK$0.50 price target.
 To see the full list of analyst forecasts on Vongroup Limited stock, see the HK:0318 Stock Forecast page.